RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/hack-camps.md

 # Conclusion

 Gonna keep this brief.
-You're awesome!
+You _are_ awesome!
 You can run this camp!
 If I missed anything here, DM me at @megan.
 Peace!

 > 📵 The author of this guide may not be active on the Hackclub slack anymore. #leaders is another good place to ask questions!